Best webcam for remote work in 2026

 The verdict

 Daily video callers should buy the Logitech C920x and fix lighting next.
 Budget buyers use C270.
-Dim rooms without lamps yet should try Razer Kiyo — then still add a desk lamp when budget allows.
+Dim rooms should consider the Razer Kiyo Pro — then still add a desk lamp when budget allows.
 Eye-level mount beats any spec sheet.

 Advertisement